·

 This gives me one blog post a week.
 I like to use a pencil to write them out for the year.
 If I need to change something, I can do so easily.

 I also take these notes and create a Google Sheets version.
-It acts as a checklist for each month, as well can be easily used for other activities, like my monthly Pinterest schedule calendar.
+It acts as a checklist for each month, as well can also be easily used for other activities, like my monthly Pinterest schedule calendar.

 | RELATED: 10 Tips For How To Keep A Blog Business Organized